 We have adopted rigorous security policies and measures, including use of encryption technology, to protect our proprietary data and customer information.
 However, advances in technology and hacker skills, new discoveries in the field of cryptography, or other events or developments could result in a compromise or breach of the technology that we use to protect confidential information.
 We may not be able to prevent third parties, especially hackers or other individuals or entities engaging in similar activities, from illegally obtaining such confidential or private information we hold as a result of our customers' visits on our platform.
 Such individuals or entities obtaining our customers' confidential or private information may further engage in various other illegal activities using such information.
 In addition, we have limited control or influence over the security policies or measures adopted by third-party providers of online payment services through which some of our customers may elect to make payment for purchases on our platform.
 Furthermore, our third-party delivery partners may also violate their confidentiality obligations and disclose or use information about our customers illegally.
-Although we do not believe that we will be held responsible for any such illegal activities, any negative publicity on our platform's safety or privacy protection mechanism and policy could materially and adversely affect our public image and reputation.
+Although we do not believe that there would be any material adverse effect on our ability to carry out our current business operations if we were held responsible for any such illegal activities, any negative publicity on our platform's safety or privacy protection mechanism and policy could materially and adversely affect our public image and reputation.